Greek Landmarks Off the Beaten Path to Visit

 Subsequently, Mycenae and Tiryns were abandoned, then re-settled, and eventually abandoned again for centuries.

-He narrates its Homeric connections, mythological history, and splendid sights, including the Lion Gate and Tholos tombs.
+Pausanias narrates its Homeric connections, mythological history, and splendid sights, including the Lion Gate and Tholos tombs.

-Pausanias also attributes the massive stone walls to the mythical Cyclops.
+He also attributes the massive stone walls to the mythical Cyclops.
 Because only giants had the size and strength to lift and place these gargantuan stones, up to 36 feet (11 m) thick at Tiryns.

 Because in 1841, renowned Greek archaeologist Kyriakos Pittakis of the Archaeological Society of Athens, first excavated the Lion Gate and began work on the Tomb of Clytemnestra.